Contemporary Civilization/Social Science

 Courses in the social sciences provide students with a basis for understanding social systems and the interactions of individuals and societies.
 All GS students must take two courses in this area.
 GS students may elect to take the two-semester Columbia Core sequence Contemporary Civilization, COCI GS1101-COCI GS1102 (commonly known as "CC"), which gives students the chance to engage directly with some of the key political and philosophical texts in the history of Western thought.
 Students discover how, across the centuries, thinkers have struggled with certain central questions: What does it mean to be human?
 What constitutes a good society?
 What is the relationship between power and authority?
 How can we reconcile our aspirations to justice and our lived experience of inequality?
 When is revolution justified, and what happens when and if it goes awry?

 Refer to the current syllabus for Contemporary Civilization.

-This year-long course is particularly recommended for students who are planning to major in any social science field, and it is required for students entering with under 30 transfer credits in fall 2020 and after who have not already fulfilled this requirement through transfer credit.
+This year-long course is particularly recommended for students who are planning to major in any social science field, and it is required for students entering with under 30 transfer credits in summer 2020 and after who have not already fulfilled this requirement through transfer credit.
 Students with over 30 transfer credits can also select two social science courses from the following departments and interdisciplinary programs to fulfill the social sciences core requirement:

 - Political Science